knmcguire/EdgeFlow_matlab/README.md

 Kimberly McGuire, Guido de Croon, Karl Tuyls and Hilbert Kappen,  "Efficient Optical flow and Stereo Vision for Velocity Estimation and
 Obstacle Avoidance on an Autonomous Pocket Drone", Submitted to Robotics and Automation Letters (2016)

-The code is developed for Matlab 2016a (the newest computervision library)
+The code is developed for Matlab 2016a (the newest computervision library).
+It requires the Package 'Statistics and Machine Learning Toolbox' to output error box plots.

 To start up the code, run Edgeflow_generate_results.m.